 Abstract

 Interest in the formation of amyloid by peptides and proteins has increased significantly in recent years and has attracted a lot of attention due to its application in protein chemistry, biotechnology, biology and medicine.
-This process typically consists of three characteristic stages: a lag, a growth and a plateau phases.
+This process typically consists of three characteristic stages: a lag, a growth and a plateau phase.
 In this study, the formation of amyloid fibrils from microbial lipase of pseudomonas strain was performed under conditions that are close to the physiological state, in the presence and absence of sumo tag.
-Since the sumo tag is used to increase the expression and solubility of the recombinant protein, for this purpose , in this study , two gene constructs with sumo sequence and without sumo sequence were designed.
-Cloning, expression and purification of these two gene constructs were performed, then the formation of amyloid fibrils after diluting urea with thioflavin (Tht)T fluorescence methods, Congo red binding, dynamic light scattering, rotational spectroscopy and Fourier transform infrared spectroscopy and fourier transform infrared spectroscopy, X-ray scattering and Atomic force microscopy imaging (AFM) was checked.
+Since the sumo tag is used to increase the expression and solubility of the recombinant protein, for this purpose, in this study, two gene constructs with sumo sequence and without sumo sequence were designed.
+Cloning, expression and purification of these two gene constructs were performed, then the formation of amyloid fibrils after diluting urea with thioflavin T (ThT) fluorescence methods, Congo red binding, dynamic light scattering, rotational spectroscopy and Fourier transform infrared spectroscopy and Fourier transform infrared spectroscopy, X-ray scattering and atomic force microscopy imaging (AFM) was checked.
 The results of this investigation show that the aggregates formed in the structure without sumo compared to the structure with sumo show an increase in the number of beta sheets and the formation of lipase fibrils takes place immediately after dilution in the first few seconds in the structure without sumo, but in the structure with sumo sequence, no amyloid fibril was formed, which indicates that the sumo sequence probably plays a role in the non-formation of amyloid fibrils.

 Keyword: Amyloid fibrils, Lipase, Sumo tag, Rapid aggregation

-*Corresponding author email address: khajeh@modares.ac.ir
+*E-mail address: khajeh@modares.ac.ir

 aDepartment of Biology, Faculty of Sciences, Razi University, Kermanshah

-bDepartment Of Biochemistry, Facualty of Science, Tarbiat Modarres university, Tehran
+bDepartment Of Biochemistry, Facualty of Science, Tarbiat Modares university, Tehran